rushfive/FFDB/README.md

 _Issues without logs (when relevant) will most likely be ignored and closed_

 I can't guarantee that a fix will happen immediately, but I will at least try to get back with a reply within a reasonable time.

+---

+#### Disclaimer

+Be _nice_ using this - make sure to throttle your requests.

+_DO NOT_ use this for commercial purposes whatsoever.
+My intention is to provide this as a means for hobby projects and the like.

+Use of the Engine for commercial purposes also doesn't make sense for various reasons, but here's two important ones:

+1. It's not reliable.
+It uses data from sources that are outside of its control, so if those change, we're left with a broken Engine until it's updated.
+2. From what I've seen, most websites strictly forbid the use of their data and pages for your own commercial purposes.

+My hope is that this app won't cause too much fuss from the organizations the data's sourced from.
+There's a lot of fun and creative ideas developers out there want to try out (for fun), but it's been tough getting the data they need.

+If you're a developer trying to create a football related app, you're pretty much a hardcore fan of the sport so lets uphold a good image and stay respectful on the usage of the data.

+If you're an owner of such data reading this, my hope would be that you'd be understanding of the many football fans out there that simply want to build cool football-related stuff for fun. _IANAL_ so my understanding of the legality of all this could be completely wrong.
+Please reach out if this is an issue and I'll make sure to take it down as soon as possible.